squidfunk/mkdocs-material/docs/writing/code-blocks.md

 `linenums_style`

-:   The Highlight extension provides three ways to add line numbers, all of
+:   :octicons-milestone-24: Default: `table` · The Highlight extension provides
-    which are supported by Material for MkDocs.
-While `table` (default, recommended) wraps a code block in a table, `inline` and `pymdownx.inline` render line numbers as part of the line itself:
+    three ways to add line numbers, all of which are supported by Material for MkDocs.
+While `table` wraps a code block in a table, `inline` and `pymdownx.inline` render line numbers as part of the line itself:

     ``` yaml
     markdown_extensions: